Skip Navigation

 Public Boat

 Public Boats are one of the main transport method around the Island of Venice and are very easy to use.
 They are a great a cheap way to see Venice from the water, and kids love a boat ride.
 There are large public boats that connect to the surrounding islands, which can make for excellent day or half day trips.
 The boats are set up on a color scheme, similar to most major city subway systems.
+Ticket prices start from €6.50 for a single trip, but the 12 to 72-hour tourist tickets make better economic sense if you wish to travel around on the Vaporetto regularly.

 There are also several smaller boats that look like the classic gondola.
-Unlike the tourist gondolas, these one will just cross the canal back and forth at certain points and only cost 2 euros.
+Unlike the tourist gondolas, these one will just cross the canal back and forth at certain points and only cost €2.
 This can be a good way to have the budget gondola experience.

 By Foot